Origin of Batman: In other media

-In Tim Burton's Batman, Joe Chill kills Bruce Wayne's parents with the help of his associate Jack Napier.
-Later in the film, Napier becomes the Joker after his first encounter with Batman; the two foes later realize that they “made each other”.
+In Tim Burton's Batman, Joe Chill robs Bruce Wayne's parents before his associate Jack Napier shoots them both.
+Later in the film, Napier becomes the Joker after his first encounter with Batman; Bruce recalls the memory of Chill's cries and realizes that Napier was the murderer of his parents.
+The two foes later realize that they "made each other".
+The fate of Chill in the Burton-verse is unknown.